In-patient luxury rehab center in Thailand

 1. Psychotherapy

-Psychotherapy or talk therapy is a key treatment for dissociative amnesia, according to a paper published in the Indian Journal of Psychiatry.
-It can help treat a wide range of emotional troubles and mental illnesses.
-This psychogenic amnesia treatment can manage troubling symptoms so that the patient can function better and improve their well-being.
+Psychotherapy or talk therapy is a key treatment for dissociative amnesia, according to a 2020 paper by Subramanyam et al., published in the Indian Journal of Psychiatry.
+It helps treat a wide range of emotional troubles and mental illnesses.
+This psychogenic amnesia treatment manages troubling symptoms so that the patient functions better and improves their well-being.

-What makes this one of the most popular treatments for dissociative identity disorder and amnesia is that it can help cope with the impact of trauma, daily life, anxiety, depression, or other mental disorders.
+What makes this one of the most popular treatments for dissociative identity disorder and amnesia is that it helps cope with the impact of trauma, daily life, anxiety, depression, or other mental disorders.

 2. Cognitive-behavioral therapy

-Cognitive-behavioral therapy (CBT) can treat a variety of psychological conditions as well as dissociative traumatic amnesia.
-Cognitive therapists can help patients develop different coping skills, all of which can aid them in overcoming and managing the experience.
+Cognitive-behavioral therapy (CBT) treats a variety of psychological conditions as well as dissociative traumatic amnesia.
+Cognitive therapists help patients develop different coping skills, all of which aid them in overcoming and managing the experience.

 CBT focuses on addressing negative behavior and thinking that stem from a stressful and traumatic event.
-This can help patients overcome the issues surrounding the loss of memory due to trauma.
+This helps patients overcome the issues surrounding the loss of memory due to trauma.

-Through cognitive behavioral therapy, patients can replace and challenge distorted thoughts with constructive thoughts.
-They can also change the way they behave to a certain trigger.
-People can get a better understanding of their dissociative behavior and take the necessary steps to change it.
+Through cognitive behavioral therapy, patients replace and challenge distorted thoughts with constructive thoughts.
+They additionally change the way they behave to a certain trigger.
+People are able to get a better understanding of their dissociative behavior and take the necessary steps to change it through this approach.

 3. Eye movement desensitization and reprocessing